The Ultimate Guide to Project Time Management

 4. Estimate the Number of People That Will Be Involved in the Activity

-Once you’ve organised your tasks, the next step is to determine what resources you’ll need to complete them, such as human resources, equipment, and supplies, as well as the quantity of each.
+Once you’ve organised your tasks, the next step is to determine what resources you’ll need to complete them, such as human resources, equipment, and supplies, as well as the quantity.
 To guarantee that you get an accurate project estimate, it’s usually a good idea to consult with a specialist in this industry.

 5. Calculate the Length of Each Activity

 This is where the time-consuming task of determining how long each task will take occurs.
-During this process, you’ll determine how long it will take to complete each activity using the resources you’ve identified.
+During this process, you’ll determine how long it will take to complete each activity using your identified resources.
 Don’t forget to factor in resource availability and holidays.
 Also, be realistic: just because you estimate a task will take eight hours does not mean you will complete it by morning.

 6. Make a Schedule and Stick To It